Jmurray1989/RetroKings/README.md

 - Special Offers (When clicked dropdown appears to show an option to view the stores clearance items).

 Intuitive navigation fixed to the top of the the page that resizes for mobile devices with the hamburger icon.
 When pressed it expands to show the other navigable pages.
 On desktop when the user hovers over the nav-links the icon changes so that will show the user that this is interact-able and something will happen when clicked.

+###### Custom Scrollbar

+I created a custom scrollbar for my site to give it another level of customization and to move away from the standard scrollbar you see on most sites.
+This is also a new feature i implemented for this project as i have not incorporated this on any previous milestone projects.

 ###### Footer